mitsuba-renderer/drjit/docs/basics.rst

-Because information of dimension 3 occurs frequently (spatial coordinates, color information, ...) and generally also benefits very slightly from vectorization, Enoki represents 3-vectors in packed arrays of size 4, leaving the last component unused.
+Because information of dimension 3 occurs frequently (spatial coordinates, color information, ...) and generally also benefits very slightly from vectorization, Dr.Jit represents 3-vectors in packed arrays of size 4, leaving the last component unused.
 Any vertical operations are applied to the entire array including the fourth component, while horizontal operations skip the last component.